EuroLinux/eurolinux-open-docs/docs/HowTo/mirror-eurolinux-locally.md

 - Register your system with `rhn_register` command for EuroLinux or another way to mirror another system repositories.

-Then run the reposync with proper options (example for EuroLinux 7):
+Then run the following snippet:

 ```bash
 reposync -d -m --download-metadata --plugins -r el-server-7-x86_64 -p /repos/